lucas0walters/in_class_client_mgmt_dashboard/README.md

 ## Coding Project: Client Management Dashboard Using React

-A sleek and responsive client management dashboard built with **React** and modern component-based design.
+A sleek and responsive client management dashboard built over an hour with **React** and modern component-based design.
 This application allows users to add new clients, filter them by industry, and view all client data in a sortable, mobile-friendly table.
 Key features and skills demonstrated include:

 - State management and lifecycle control with `useState` and `useEffect`
 - Dynamic form handling for adding new clients